-- Encapsulation: Special materials applied over the asbestos as a sealant to help prevent the release of fibers.
+- Encapsulation: Special materials are applied over the asbestos as a sealant to help prevent the release of fibers.

-- Repair: Typically, this refers to patching or other repair of damaged asbestos, such as installing protective wrap or covering over asbestos insulation materials to help prevent further damage and release of fibers.
+- Repair: Typically, this refers to patching or other repairs of damaged asbestos, such as installing protective wrap or covering over asbestos insulation materials to help prevent further damage and release of fibers.
 Encapsulation is also a form of repair in some cases.

 - Enclosure: Enclosure is frequently used during renovations where, for example, asbestos pipe insulation is completely sealed behind new solid wall partitions or mechanical trenches.